The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 And we talked about repetition and falling into the habit of anxiety.

-All of the information we've gone over is part of the anxiety process.
+All the information we've reviewed is part of the anxiety process.

 Let’s take the scenario we used way back at the beginning of this article:

-You plan on doing some shopping so you hop in your car and head to the mall.
+You plan on shopping, so you hop in your car and head to the mall.
 As you approach the parking lot, you begin feeling anxious.
-By the time you park your car, your heart is beating and your stomach is in knots.
+By the time you park your car, your heart is beating, and your stomach is in knots.
 Your mind begins to replay images of the last time you were here and how anxious you felt.
-You think “It will happen again,” “Why am I so afraid?”
-“What if I have to leave?”
-“What if everyone notices me freaking out?”
-By the time you walk from your car to the front door of the mall you’re on the verge of a panic attack; thoughts racing, heart pounding, stomach churning and your hands clammy as you reach for the door.
+You think, "It will happen again," "Why am I so afraid?"
+"What if I have to leave?"
+"What if everyone notices me freaking out?"
+By the time you walk from your car to the mall's front door, you're on the verge of a panic attack; thoughts racing, your heart pounding, your stomach churning, and your hands clammy as you reach for the door.

-You plan on doing some shopping so you hop in your car and head to the mall.
+You plan on shopping, so you hop in your car and head to the mall.
 As you approach the parking lot, you begin feeling anxious.

-By the time you walk from your car to the front door you’re on the verge of a panic attack; thoughts racing, heart pounding, stomach churning and your hands clammy as you reach for the door.
+By the time you walk from your car to the front door, you're on the verge of a panic attack; thoughts racing, your heart pounding, your stomach churning, and your hands clammy as you reach for the door.

 What about neurotransmitters?